Kisuke1776/Genshin-Premium/README.md

 # 🎇

 - This is for educational purposes, all credits go to me.
-- If user gets banned / get info stolen, it's not my fault, but entirely theirs.
+- If user gets banned it's not my fault, but entirely theirs.
 - This software is only to people sure of getting into cheating and knows the risk they're enduring by playing with this cheat.